 After reading this article, you should be able to understand the different types of boards and start picking one out for your quiver.

 One of the critical determinants is board length.
-You need to opt for a length that matches your body weight so you don’t have to worry about losing control.
+Generally, you need to opt for a length that matches your body weight so you don’t have to worry about losing control.
 If the board is too short in proportion to your weight, it becomes difficult to control at high speeds.
 If it’s too soft, the board can also lead to sudden wipe-out and over-flexing.
 If the board is too long in relation your weight, you could have a difficult time maneuvering it.
 There are some exceptions to this rule with some of the new styles of boards out there, specifically short/fat boards.

 Your riding style might also come into play when choosing the right size.
 Most freestyle riders usually opt for a sized-down board since it gives them a skate-inspired style.
 Sizing down adds a sense of mobility to your snowboarding activity and gives you an edge on learning new tricks.
 Similarly, fast riders may also prefer slightly longer boards.
 It provides more stability and a stiffer board response.

 Snowboards are often divided into five different categories: freeride, powder, split board, all-mountain, and freestyle.

-An all-mountain snowboard is an all-rounder that works well for almost any weather condition and terrain.
+An all-mountain snowboard is an all-rounder that works well for almost any snow condition and terrain.
 Since they’re highly versatile, all-mountain snowboards are great for beginners who are still in the process of figuring out what terrain suits them best.

 A freestyle snowboard is a sweet ride for both in and out of the park.
 They come with twin tips and are incredibly lightweight, short, and flexible.
 All mountain freestyle snowboard is a better option if you’d want a playful and lively trip down the mountain or a terrain park.